What are the side effects of drinking piping hot beverages? Researchers share their findings.

-Beverages over 149 degrees Fahrenheit (65 degrees Celsius) may increase the risk of tumors in the esophagus, which resides in the chest area below the throat, according to USC’s Mariana Stern and 22 other scientists from 10 countries.
-They met at the WHO’s International Agency for Research on Cancer in Lyon, France, in May to determine if drinking coffee, mate or other very hot beverages causes cancer.
-Their results were published in the journal Lancet on June 15.
+Beverages over 149 degrees Fahrenheit (65 degrees Celsius) may increase the risk of tumors in the esophagus, which resides in the chest area below the throat, according to Mariana Stern, PhD, a professor of preventive medicine and urology at the Keck School of Medicine of USC, and 22 other scientists from 10 countries.
+They met at the World Health Organization’s (WHO) International Agency for Research on Cancer in Lyon, France, in 2016 to determine if drinking coffee, yerba mate (a beverage consumed in some countries in South America) or other very hot beverages causes cancer.
+Their results were published in the journal Lancet Oncology.

-“Enjoy your coffee or mate, but make sure it’s not very hot,” said Stern, an associate professor of preventive medicine and urology at the Keck School of Medicine of USC.
+“Enjoy your coffee or mate, but make sure it’s not very hot,” said Stern.
 “There is physical evidence that very hot beverages can contribute to cell injury in the esophagus and thus contribute to cancer formation.”

 According to the National Coffee Association, coffee waiting to be served should sit at 180-185 degrees Fahrenheit (82-85 degrees Celsius).